-But really there are hundreds, maybe even thousands, of sites just for art education, and sadly the chances of stumbling upon that one ideal teacher can be pretty slim.
+But there are hundreds, maybe even thousands, of sites just for art education, and sadly, the chances of stumbling upon that ideal teacher can be pretty slim.

-I have done this stumbling and searching already, though, so that other artists may not have to.
+I have done this stumbling and searching already so that other artists may not have to.

 I am an artist and a teacher, and I think I do a pretty good job at both.
 But more importantly, I think I can really help other artists – especially self taught artists who have talent and inspiration but maybe haven’t (yet) learned some pretty important basic stuff.

-I wanted to get my own teaching courses to as many people as possible, and I have done a lot of research to find the best online art schools.
+I wanted to get my own teaching courses to as many people as possible, and I have researched the best online art schools.

 And so on my own site – Art Side of Life – I have partnered with a couple of really outstanding online art schools:

-- Evolve Artist Program – art college education at the fraction of the cost
+- Evolve Artist Program – art college education at a fraction of the cost

 Some of my courses, which I think might really help a lot of self taught artists, are: